FrankNPC/steplogs-logging-examples/steplogs-logging-agent/README.md

 > steplogs.logging.agent.retry-cycle-timeout=3600000 #optional. after the time, it won't retry files. [the agent retries the file if session or file exceptions or errors occur.]

 > steplogs.logging.agent.file-idle-timeout=60000 #optional. after the time, the file to wait for new data writes will be removed from the queue.
-[There is a hourly/30 seconds and pre-shutdown scan to catch changes after it]
+[There is a 5 seconds and pre-shutdown scan to catch changes after it, in order to ensure the logs uploaded, just keep the agent more seconds will in generally good enough]